Scurby/Testing/README.md

 ****************************************************************************************************************
 Special Thanks to lordkator for the initial FastTrack VM Image and the scripts that this repository is based on.
 ****************************************************************************************************************
+This repository will assist developers with the setup of the SWGEmu development environment.
+I have tested it on various harwarde configurations.
+Minimum requirements are 3g memory, 16g hard drive, single core processor and an internet connection.
+Recommended specs are below.

-VirtualBox, VMWare, or native install.
+VirtualBox, VMWare, or native install

 	8g mem
 	32g virtual drive